 This page lists the environment variables that imageio uses.
 You can set these to control some of imageio's behavior.
-Each operating system has its own way for setting environment variables, but to set a variable for the current Python process use os.environ['IMAGEIO_VAR_NAME'] = 'value'.
+Each operating system has its own way for setting environment variables, but to set a variable for the current Python process use os.environ['IMAGEIO\VAR\NAME'] = 'value'.

-- IMAGEIO_NO_INTERNET: If this value is "1", "yes", or "true" (case insensitive), makes imageio not use the internet connection to retrieve files (like libraries or sample data).
-Some plugins (e.g. freeimage and ffmpeg) will try to use the system version in this case. - IMAGEIO_FFMPEG_EXE: Set the path to the ffmpeg executable.
-Set to simply "ffmpeg" to use your system ffmpeg executable. - IMAGEIO_FREEIMAGE_LIB: Set the path to the freeimage library.
-If not given, will prompt user to download the freeimage library. - IMAGEIO_FORMAT_ORDER: Determine format preference.
-E.g. setting this to "TIFF, -FI" will prefer the FreeImage plugin over the Pillow plugin, but still prefer TIFF over that.
-Also see the formats.sort() method. - IMAGEIO_REQUEST_TIMEOUT: Set the timeout of http/ftp request in seconds.
-If not set, this defaults to 5 seconds. - IMAGEIO_USERDIR: Set the path to the default user directory.
-If not given, imageio will try ~ and if that's not available /var/tmp.
+- IMAGEIO\NO\INTERNET: If this value is "1", "yes", or "true" (case insensitive), makes imageio not use the internet connection to retrieve files (like libraries or sample data).
+Some plugins (e.g. freeimage and ffmpeg) will try to use the system version in this case. - IMAGEIO\FFMPEG\EXE: Set the path to the ffmpeg executable.
+Set to simply "ffmpeg" to use your system ffmpeg executable. - IMAGEIO\FREEIMAGE\LIB: Set the path to the freeimage library.
+If not given, will prompt user to download the freeimage library.